phelixnmc/nmcontrol/README.md

 NMControl connects .bit domain lookups to the Namecoin client to allow for easy browsing of .bit domains.
 It's modular design allows for easy extension via plugins.

-On the first start NMControl will generate various configuration files which can be edited to change behaviour (see below for operating system specific folder locations).
+On the first start NMControl will generate various configuration files which can be edited to change behavior (see below for operating system specific folder locations).
+NMControl needs to be restarted for changes to the configuration files to take effect.

 ## Prerequisites
 Fetching data from an API server or as an SPV client is in development but for now a Namecoin client needs to run and have finished downloading the blockchain.
+The Namecoin client datadir (= configuration folder) needs to be in the default location.
 Also you need to create a `namecoin.conf` file in the Namecoin config folder like this:
 ```
     # server=1 tells Namecoin Core GUI to accept JSON-RPC commands.
-    # By default, only RPC connections from localhost are allowed.
+    # By default, only RPC connections from localhost (the local system) are allowed.
     server=1

     # You must set rpcuser and rpcpassword to secure the JSON-RPC api